St Augustine Beach Wedding Permit

 Apply 30-60 days before your wedding.
 Popular beach spots fill fast in peak season (October-May).
 Weekend dates go quickly.
 The sooner you apply, the better your odds of getting the time you want.

-St. Johns County beach permits let you reschedule for bad weather.
-Contact the permit office right away if you need to change your date.
-Most venues and state parks have similar rain policies.
+Contact the permit office right away if you need to change your date — most beach and park permits can be rescheduled, but policies vary, so confirm the specifics when you apply.
+Many venues and state parks have similar rain policies.